linesdmoller/cds_lang_line/assignment4/README.md

 xx

 ## USAGE:
-In order to reporduce this project, one must first add the input dataset, "network_data", to the 'in' folder in this project.
+In order to reporduce this project, one must first download the input dataset from the sign up link in this document; [Link](https://www.simula.no/sites/default/files/publications/files/cbmi2019_youtube_threat_corpus.pdf), and add the data to the 'in' folder in this project.
 One might also need to delete the blank file.

-The dataset has been handed out by our professor and should be available to the examiner.
+I presume the data has also been made available for th examiner by our professor.

-The folder structure in the 'in' folder (with the file, "1H4.csv", as an example) should be: "in/network_data/1H4.csv".
+The folder structure in the 'in' folder should be: "in/toxic/VideoCommentsThreatCorpus.csv".

 **Run pt 1:**

 To run this script in the terminal, navigate to the folder outside the 'src' folder and run:

 python3 src/assignment4pt1.py

 **Run pt 1:**

 To run this script in the terminal, navigate to the folder outside the 'src' folder and run:

 python3 src/assignment4pt2.py